carbon-language/carbon-lang/mlir/docs/PassManagement.md

 `op-specific` pass operating on the same operation type as `OpPassManager`, or an `op-agnostic` pass.

-An `OpPassManager` is generally creted by explicitly nesting a pipeline within another existing `OpPassManager` via the `nest<>` method.
+An `OpPassManager` is generally created by explicitly nesting a pipeline within another existing `OpPassManager` via the `nest<>` method.
 This method takes the operation type that the nested pass manager will operate on.
 At the top-level, a `PassManager` acts as an `OpPassManager`.
 Nesting in this sense, corresponds to